 Children's Health Insurance Program (CHIP).
 This program provides health insurance to children of parents who are working and whose incomes are too high to qualify for Medicaid, but too low to afford private health insurance.

 Medicaid.
 Medicaid is a program funded by the federal and state governments to provide health care to people with limited income and resources.
 The program varies from state to state, but in most states, if your child receives SSI, they will automatically qualify for Medicaid.
 In some states, though, you may have to apply for Medicaid separately.

 Medicaid Waiver.
 This program provides medical coverage for a child who is cared for at home rather than in an institution.
 The program also covers the cost of durable medical equipment, and in some states, in-home support and other community-based services.

-Eligibility for these programs is not limited to people with disabilities.
+Eligibility for these programs isn't limited to people with disabilities.
 Program eligibility is generally based on income.
 If you or your child receive SSI, you would probably be eligible for these programs.

 Updated September 19, 2023